olivergregorius/micropython_ota/README.md

 ## Preparation

-For OTA updates to work an HTTP server like Apache or nGinx is required to be running and accessible by the device.
+For OTA updates to work an HTTP/HTTPS server like Apache or nGinx is required to be running and accessible by the device.
 This server can serve multiple devices and multiple projects at once.
 There are two supported directory structures of which one must be provided for the OTA updates to work:

 1. Version as prefix (default)
     ```